 Does your funeral home have a training program to provide guidance and a “road map” of processes to follow?
 Training for funeral directors and staff is essential to continuous improvement for funeral homes.
 When a new funeral director arrives to work (seasoned or newly licensed), what training is provided that will keep consistent performance and behaviors aligned with the company culture?
 Most funeral homes have the “follow me around and do what I do” training program which provides vulnerability to mistakes, some that may ultimately prove costly.
 For example; why are funeral homes all over the country being consistently fined by the FTC for GPL violations?
 Yep, we have training specific to the GPL based on the FTC Funeral Rule and I dare say that our funeral homes will never fail that particular test.

 Funeral director training is not difficult or greatly time consuming but must be intentional with relevant content.
-If you want to know more about how to implement training in your funeral home contact the folks at G2 Funeral Group.
+If you want to know more about how to implement training in your funeral home contact the me at 540-589-7821.
 Until next time, try to keep the mistakes to a minimum and I’ll get someone to proofread this before publishing.
 Cheers y’all! #thefuneralcommander